Intercoin/CommunityContract/README.md

 --|--|--
 pSig|bytes|admin's signature
 rpSig|bytes|recipient's signature
-gasCost|uint256| stored gas which was spent by webX for invitePrepare(or and inviteAccepted) reimbursed|ENUM(0,1,2)|ReimburseStatus (0-NONE,1-PENDING,2-DONE) used|bool| if true invite is already used exists|bool|if true invite is exist
+gasCost|uint256| stored gas which was spent by relayers for invitePrepare(or and inviteAccepted) reimbursed|ENUM(0,1,2)|ReimburseStatus (0-NONE,1-PENDING,2-DONE) used|bool| if true invite is already used exists|bool|if true invite is exist